MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ---
 # Authenticate with a managed identity for continuous export

 Continuous export jobs periodically transfer data to an [external table](../../query/schema-entities/externaltables.md) by running a query.

-In certain situations, such as when the query for continuous export refers to tables in other databases or when the target external table uses impersonation authentication, a [managed identity](../../../managed-identities-overview.md) must be used to successfully configure the continuous export.
+In some cases, a [managed identity](../../../managed-identities-overview.md) must be used to successfully configure a continuous export job.
+For example, if the target external table uses impersonation authentication or if the continuous export query references tables in other databases, a [managed identity](../../../managed-identities-overview.md) must be used.

-In this article, you'll learn how to configure your continuous export job with a managed identity to ensure successful authentication.
+In this article, you'll learn how to set up a continuous export job with a managed identity to ensure successful authentication.

 ## Prerequisites